nnellans/terraform-guide/README.md

-Warning: This is not a beginner-friendly guide.
-Think of this more like an advanced cheat sheet.
+Warning: This is an advanced guide.
+It assumes you already know the basics of Terraform, and it is not very beginner-friendly.
+Think of this like an advanced cheat sheet.
 I went through the HashiCorp documentation, as well as various books, and captured any notes that I felt were relevant or important.
 Then, I organized them into the README file you see here.

-Some of it is still a work in progress, and I will update this over time.
+It's important to know that this is a live document.
+Some of the sections are still a work in progress.
+I will be continually updating it over time.

-If you are new to Terraform, then I would suggest going through the [HashiCorp Docs](https://www.terraform.io/docs) or doing a couple [HashiCorp Learn](https://learn.hashicorp.com/) courses first.
+If you are new to Terraform, then I would suggest first going through the [HashiCorp Docs](https://www.terraform.io/docs) or doing a couple [HashiCorp Learn](https://learn.hashicorp.com/) courses.

 ---